 I could have titled this section Rule Nos.
-1 through 1,000- Tell the Truth.
-Telling the truth and coming off as a credible witness to the judge is critical to being able to present your case successfully in court.
+1 through 1,000 – Tell the Truth.
+Telling the truth and coming off as a credible witness to the judge is critical.
+It’s essential to present your case successfully in court.

 For starters, lying under oath is called “perjury” and is against the law.
 You will take an oath where you swear to the court that your testimony will be truthful.
 If you are less than truthful on the stand there is potential for criminal penalties to be assessed against you.
 I’m not saying this will happen, but it is something to keep in mind.
 Bottom line: be honest with the judge, no matter what.

 There are varying degrees of truthfulness when you get right down to it.
 Part of being truthful is not overselling or underselling a particular issue on which you are testifying.
-If your intent is to make something seem much worse or much better than it really is then this is what I mean by overselling or underselling.
+If you exaggerate to make something seem better or worse than it is, that’s what I mean by overselling or underselling.
 Most likely, your judge has heard similar testimony before.
 If the judge suspects you’re not entirely truthful, your credibility suffers, which can harm your case.

-This is especially true if your spouse already knows the “bad facts” when your own attorney does not.
-You can rest assured that your spouse has happily shared this information with their attorney and a plan has been devised to utilize the information in court to hurt you and your case.
-The best way to counteract this possibility is to be completely honest with your lawyer.
+This is especially true if your spouse knows the “bad facts” while your attorney remains unaware.
+Your spouse likely shared this with their attorney to use against you in court.
+The best way to counteract this is to be completely honest with your lawyer.

 Well, we’ve made it.
 All the preparation, meetings, thoughts and prayers have led to the moment where your name is called as a witness and you walk up to the witness stand and take a seat.

 Once you swear to tell the truth to the court your attorney will begin his or her questioning of you.
 This is called “direct examination”.
 The opposing attorney will then have an opportunity to ask you questions as well- this is called “cross examination”.